AfifSoussi/AWS_TF_stock_deployment/README.md

 ### Orchestration & Infrastructure Layer:
   * Terraform: Used to define and automate the provisioning of ECS, S3, and other necessary AWS resources.
   * ECS: Manages the orchestration of the Docker container that processes the data.
-### CI/CD Pipeline:
-  * GitLab CI: Automates the deployment process, building the Docker image, pushing it to GitHub Container Registry (GHCR), and deploying the infrastructure using Terraform
-  .

 ### Security and authentication:
   * IAM Role: The ECS task assumes an IAM role with permissions to access S3, ensuring no hardcoded credentials are used in the application.
   * Boto3 SDK: The application uses the boto3 SDK to interact with AWS services, leveraging the IAM role for secure and seamless access to S3.